oauthstuff/draft-ietf-oauth-security-topics/draft-ietf-oauth-security-topics/recommendations.md

 is recommended in (#token_replay_prevention).
 This makes replay detection for such access tokens at resource servers impossible.

-In order to avoid these issues, Clients SHOULD NOT use the implicit grant or any other response type causing the authorization server to issue an access token in the authorization response.
+In order to avoid these issues, clients SHOULD NOT use the implicit grant (response type "token") or any other response type issuing access tokens in the authorization response, such as "token id\_token" and "code token id\_token", unless the issued access tokens are sender-constrained and access token injection in the authorization response is prevented.

+A sender constrained access token scopes the applicability of an access token to a certain sender.
+This sender is obliged to demonstrate knowledge of a certain secret as prerequisite for the acceptance of that token at the recipient (e.g., a resource server).

 Clients SHOULD instead use the response type "code" (aka authorization code grant type) as specified in (#ac) or any other response type that causes the authorization server to issue access tokens in the token response.
 This allows the authorization server to detect replay attempts and generally reduces the attack surface since access tokens are not exposed in URLs.
 It also allows the authorization server to sender-constrain the issued tokens.

 ## Token Replay Prevention {#token_replay_prevention}